katcipis/sophia/notes/async-vs-sync.md

 which usually is ignored/not handled properly).

 Also smart message brokers are a double edged sword.
-If you are old enough (I am) you can remember that when the whole RESTful thing started more than a decade ago, one of the points where exactly that middlewares and message brokers that were smart were bad and we need to go back to a place where you have dumb pipes and smart endpoints, there were even some analogies with shell pipes, etc. So in a sense it feels like the industry is just forgetting (as usual) lessons from the past and going again in the same direction (the endless cycle).
+If you are old enough (I am, sadly) you can remember that when the whole RESTful thing started more than a decade ago, one of the points where exactly that middlewares and message brokers that were smart were bad and we need to go back to a place where you have dumb pipes and smart endpoints, there were even some analogies with shell pipes, etc. So in a sense it feels like the industry is just forgetting (as usual) lessons from the past and going again in the same direction (the endless cycle).
+But in defense of the industry (rare for me to defend it =P), the smart brokers we have today are less smart than the past ones, they were much smarter and even contained some domain specific knowledge of the system, the new generation of brokers are more similar to generic queues with some retry/backoff logic, which is a much nicer set of features.

 Why the smart brokers didn't work out well ?
 I believe it is the lack of cohesion for very core behavior, not just fault tolerance but even specific knowledge